Sylmar, Los Angeles: Postwar

 A May 1962 proposal by the city Planning Department for an increase in density was met with disapproval by residents at a community meeting.
 The city's master plan for the area called for much of the agricultural land to be converted to suburban uses, plus zoning that would permit more apartments.
 There would also be expansion of industrial districts and more shopping centers.
 The plan proposed that the 4,500 acres then zoned for agriculture be reduced to 2,000, or 17% of the area.
 City officials said that Sylmar had been the slowest of all San Fernando Valley communities to develop its multiple dwelling areas, with permits issued for only 35 units in 1961 and 70 units in 1962.

 Sylmar's major growth came after the 1963 completion of the interchange between the Golden State Freeway and San Diego Freeway and the 1981 completion of the Foothill Freeway and 118 Freeway, which made the community easier to reach.

 The 1971 San Fernando earthquake caused widespread injury and damage.
 The New York Times described two weeks later:

 The community looks like a battlefield.
 Dozens of houses are twisted beyond repair.
 Families camp out in tents or trailers on front lawns, afraid to return even to those houses not condemned ...
 All homes have been without water for drinking, cooking and flushing toilets, although some service has been restored in the last few days.
 There is no gas, no heat.
 Telephones are still out.
 Housewives must travel out of the community to find grocery stores that are still open.
 On top of that, Sylmar feels that it has been forgotten ...

-Four months after the 1971 earthquake, a methane gas explosion in a water tunnel being drilled beneath Sylmar killed 17 workers and is the worst tunneling disaster in California history.
-It resulted in the state adopting the toughest mining and tunnelling regulations in the United States.
-A memorial for the victims was erected in 2013.
-Cal/OSHA.